 outline the methods that transform the data and information to visual representations;

-use and program advanced software for various visualization techniques.
+use and program advanced software for various visualisation techniques.

 Discrete models.
 Volume rendering: ray-tracing, splatting, texture based.
-Iso-surface reconstruction.
-Transformation of dicrete volume data to polygonal representations.
+Isosurface reconstruction.
+Transformation of discrete volume data to polygonal representations.
 Mesh topologies and mesh simplification.
-Visualization techniques.
+Visualisation techniques.
 Visual aspects based on perception.
 Particle rendering.
 Algorithms for programmable graphics hardware.
-Applied visualization.
-The course includes projects such as programming in VTK (the Visualization Toolkit).
+Applied visualisation.
+The course includes projects such as programming in VTK (the Visualisation Toolkit).

 Lectures, laboratory work and compulsory assignments.